Creating and managing custom entity types

 • Regular expressions to identify matching values.
 From the configuration panel, you can test the expressions against text that you provide.

-• Datasets and pipelines to make the entity type active for.
-You can also enable and disable custom entity types from the dataset and pipeline details pages.
+• Datasets to make the entity type active for.
+You can also enable and disable custom entity types from the dataset details pages.

 Name and description